 The District has historically provided salary and practice supports for recruitment and retention of new physicians whose services meet the needs of our community.
 In the past, certain of these arrangements have been provided via contractual agreements with Prima Medical Group, a regional physician organization.
 The District has implemented plans to convert and consolidate these arrangements to a master agreement with Prima Medical Foundation.
-The District has made capital contributions to Prima Medical Foundation, which is a non-profit medical care, research and community benefit organization.
+The District has made capital contributions to Prima Medical Foundation, which is a non-profit medical care, research, and community benefit organization.
 This is a more cost effective and longer term vehicle for physician support.

-8 agement - This financial report is designed to provide our patients, suppliers, taxpayers

-and creditors with a general overview of the District's finances and to show the District's accountability for the money it receives

-Questions about this report and requests for additional financial information should be directed to the Chief Financial Officer by

-telephoning (707) 935-5003.
+Contacting the District's financial management - This financial report is designed to provide our patients, suppliers, taxpayers and creditors with a general overview of the District's finances and to show the District's accountability for the money it receives.
+Questions about this report and requests for additional financial information should be directed to the Chief Financial Officer by telephoning (707) 935-5003.

-1 00

-Kelly Mather, CEO Richard Reid, CFO

-Keny Madier, CLO Meliaru Nelu, Gro